-2 Be able to prepare participants for a circuit training session
+2 Be able to prepare participants for a suspension training session

-- 2.1 Welcome and make participants feel at ease - 2.2 Carry out pre-exercise screening with participants - 2.3 Provide key safety information to participants
+- 2.1 Welcome and make participants feel at ease - 2.2 Carry out pre-exercise screening with participants - 2.3 Instruct participants in the correct use of the suspension training equipment - 2.4 Provide key safety information to participants

-- 2.1 Learners must welcome participants and make them feel at ease eg be friendly, use open body language, smile, greet participants at entrance to class, identify previous experience, identify any concerns, have general conversation, set tone, etc. - 2.2 Learners must carry out pre-exercise screening of new participants (can include verbal screening), check experience, and check for any injuries or potential contraindications.
+- 2.1 Learners must welcome participants and make them feel at ease, eg be friendly, use open body language, smile, greet participants at entrance to class, identify previous experience, identify any concerns, have general conversation, set tone, etc. - 2.2 Learners must carry out pre-exercise screening of new participants (can include verbal screening), check experience, and check for any injuries or potential contraindications.
 If injuries are identified, appropriate alternatives/modifications should be offered to the participant.
-If contraindications are identified, appropriate action should be taken. - 2.3 Learners must provide key safety information to participants, which could include: hydration, working within own ability, remembering to pace oneself, to take a break when needed, stop if feeling unwell.
+If contraindications are identified, appropriate action should be taken. - 2.3 Learners must instruct participants in the correct use of the suspension training equipment.
+This could include: space, awareness of others around, basic safety advice, etc. - 2.4 Learners must provide key safety information to participants.
+This could include: hydration, working within own ability, remembering to pace oneself, take a break when needed, stop if feeling unwell.